Introduction

 Summary – All About Work For Hire Agreements

-If you have contractors that are helping you on assets like text, graphics, diagrams, videos then you’re probably going to want a Work For Hire Agreement.
+If you have contractors that are helping you on assets like text, graphics, diagrams, and videos then you’re probably going to want a Work For Hire Agreement.

 This applies to creators and teachers that have a website, courses, and a community.